iktarun/data-structures-with-javascript/README.md

 ## 14-06-2021

-- Create a Linked List (https://codeburst.io/linked-lists-in-javascript-es6-code-part-1-6dd349c3dcc3)
+- Create a Linked List and operations on linked list. must read article (https://codeburst.io/linked-lists-in-javascript-es6-code-part-1-6dd349c3dcc3)

   ## 15-06-2021

 - Recursive display of a linked list

+  ## 16-06-2021

+- Reverse a Linked List
+- Concating 2 linked list
+- Detect loop in a linked list
+- Count no of nodes inside loop in a linked list

+  ## 17-06-2021

+  - Merging 2 sorted linked list into a single sorted list(TODO)